selalib/selalib.github.io/_sources/build.md

 ## Run a similation

-In simulations directory, you will find examples to use the library, every program must have a README file with instructions.
+In [simulations directory](https://github.com/selalib/selalib/tree/main/simulations), you will find examples to use the library, every program should have a README file with instructions.

 ## Use as external library